UtkarshVerma/hugo-dream-plus/README.md

 * Random image background
 * Sidebar
 * Share card below posts
+* Device detection, that is whether the client device is a PC or phone.
 * About section can be written in MarkDown
 * Custom 404 pages can be written in MarkDown
 * Custom Favicon